mjkelly/experiments/docker/docker-tmpl/README.md

   --template templates/haproxy-directory.tmpl \
   > $HOME/directory.html
 ```
-There is an idempotent script that starts/updates a container like this in
-`scripts/haproxy-directory.sh`.

 If you're trying to debug why a template isn't working, pass `-v=1` to
 `generate-cfg.py` and it'll output more verbose debug information.

+## Scripts

+There are idempotent scripts that start/update a container like this in
+the `scripts/` directory.
+(NOTE: These scripts grab Docker state from just
+before they start, so the directory container will not pick up _itself_ on its
+first run.
+You can just re-run it to resolve this.
+This is true for all the
+examples.)

 ## Using `port-directory.tmpl`